DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Implementation details

-The implementation of \texttt{DoubleML} for R is based on object orientation as enabled by the the \texttt{R6} package \citep{R6}.
-For an introduction to object orientation in R and the \texttt{R6} package, we refer to the vignettes of the \texttt{R6} package that are available online\footnote{\url{https://r6.r-lib.org/articles/}}, Chapter 2.1 of \citet{mlr3book}, and the chapters on object orientation in \citet{advr}.
+As pointed out in the previous sections, the double machine learning framework provides a general inferential framework in that it covers a plethora of causal models that can be characterized in terms of a Neyman-orthogonal score function $\psi$.
+In order to design an implementation that is similarly general, the implementation of \pkg{DoubleML} for \proglang{R} is based on object orientation as enabled by the the \pkg{R6} package \citep{R6}.
+The choice of the object orientation provided by \pkg{R6} as compared to alternative approaches (e.g.,~\proglang{S}3 or \proglang{S}4 classes) has been motivated by mainly three reasons: First, we would like to obtain an optimal compatibility with the \pkg{mlr3} ecosystem that is built with \pkg{R6} classes as well.
+Second, \pkg{R6} makes it possible to use encapsulation, inheritance, active bindings and to distinguish between private and public methods which are important features required in our implementation.
+Third, the object-oriented implementation of \pkg{DoubleML} makes it possible to achieve a high degree of comparability with its \proglang{Python} twin, which will likely facilitate and accelerate the continuous development of both packages in the future.
+For an introduction to object orientation in \proglang{R} and the \pkg{R6}~package, we refer to the vignettes of the \pkg{R6}~package that are available online at \url{https://r6.r-lib.org/articles/}, Chapter~2.1 of \citet{mlr3book}, and the chapters on object orientation in \citet{advr}.
 The structure of the classes are presented in Figure \ref{masterplan}.
-Moreover, the flowchart in Figure \ref{workflow} illustrates the main steps of an analysis in \texttt{DoubleML} and links them to the provided object classes.
-Figure \ref{workflow} provides a short code demonstration, too.
-The abstract class \texttt{DoubleML} provides all methods for estimation and inference, for example the methods \texttt{fit()}, \texttt{bootstrap()}, \texttt{confint()}.
-All key components associated with estimation and inference are implemented in \texttt{DoubleML}, for example the sample splitting, the implementation of Algorithm 1 (DML1) and Algorithm 2 (DML2), the estimation of the causal parameters, and the computation of the scores \(\psi(W;\theta, \eta)\).
-Only the model-specific properties and methods are allocated at the classes \texttt{DoubleMLPLR} (implementing the PLR), \texttt{DoubleMLPLIV} (PLIV), \texttt{DoubleMLIRM} (IRM), and \texttt{DoubleMLIIVM} (IIVM).
+Moreover, the flowchart in Figure~\ref{workflow} illustrates the main steps of an analysis in \pkg{DoubleML} and links them to the provided object classes.
+Figure~\ref{workflow} provides a short code demonstration, too.
+The abstract class `\code{DoubleML}' provides all methods for estimation and inference, for example the methods \code{fit()}, \code{bootstrap()}, \code{confint()}.
+All key components associated with estimation and inference are implemented in `\code{DoubleML}', for example the sample splitting, the implementation of Algorithm 1 (DML1) and Algorithm 2 (DML2), the estimation of the causal parameters, and the computation of the scores \(\psi(W;\theta, \eta)\).
+Only the model-specific properties and methods are allocated at the classes `\code{DoubleMLPLR}' (implementing the PLR), `\code{DoubleMLPLIV}' (PLIV), `\code{DoubleMLIRM}' (IRM), and `\code{DoubleMLIIVM}' (IIVM).
 For example, each of the models has one or several Neyman-orthogonal score functions that are implemented for the specific child classes.